TheYoBots/Broadcast-Lichess-Games/README.md

 ### Configuration Variables

-Set the following environment variables ( Heroku config vars ) in heroku.
+Set the following environment variables ( Heroku Config Vars ) in heroku.

 **Do note that all the variables mentioned below are in the format `key=value`**